What You Need to Know About the End of Support for Windows 10

 2. Get a new computer with Windows 11

-3. Continue using Windows 10 until October 2026 with reduced support
+3. Enroll in the Extended Security Updates program for free to Continue using Windows 10 until October 2026

 Let’s explore these options and why ultimately upgrading to Windows 11 is probably your best choice.